 Mensa is one of the faintest constellations in the sky.
 It contains no stars brighter than magnitude 5.
 The brightest star is Alpha Mensae with a visual magnitude of only 5.09.
 It is a yellow dwarf star located 33 light years from Earth.
 The second brightest star is Gamma Mensae with a magnitude of 5.17.
 It is an orange giant star that lies approximately 102 light years away.
 Beta Mensae is the third brightest star with a magnitude of 5.30.
 It is a yellow giant star located about 640 light years from our solar system.

 Mensa contains no Messier objects but does contain part of the Large Magellanic Cloud, or LMC.
 The LMC is an irregular galaxy located outside our Milky Way Galaxy.
 It is the third closest galaxy to our own and is one of the few galaxies that can be seen with the naked eye.
 The rest of the LMC is located in the constellation Dorado.
-Mensa also contains a globular star cluster known as NGC 1987.
-It is extremely dim and can only be seen with a large telescope.
+Other deep-sky objects in Mensa include an open star cluster called NGC 1987 and a spiral galaxy known as IC 2051.
+Both of these objects are extremely dim and can only be seen with a large telescope.